All Inclusive Holidays Rhodes: Your Ultimate Search Guide

 - Local wine is often served in carafes

-- Saying “Yamas!” (cheers) before drinking is customary
+- Saying “Yamas!” (cheers) before drinking is customary, creating memories that last a lifetime

 Rhodes Transport Guide